Medical Malpractice Frequently Asked Questions

 After proving that the surgeon breached the standard of care, you’ll have to be able to show that you sustained actual harm because of the doctor’s mistakes.
 This can be substantiated using medical records, testimonies, and other documentation.

-Free Consult with a Lasik Malpractice Attorney in Georgia
+Free Consult with a Lasik Lawyer in Georgia

 If you sustained complications because of your eye doctor’s mistakes with your Lasik procedure, we invite you to call a medical malpractice attorney at The Law Office of Jason R. Schultz in Georgia.
 You will get a medical malpractice lawyer who fights for full and fair recovery for your damages.
 Call today at 404-474-0804 for a free consultation.